"Call of Duty" has $400 million in sales on day 1

-Activision Blizzard's "Call of Duty: Modern Warfare 3" video game racked up more than $400 million in sales on its first day in stores in the United States and the United Kingdom.
+Activision Blizzard's "Call of Duty: Modern Warfare 3" video game racked up more than $400 million (250 million pounds) in sales on its first day in stores in the United States and the United Kingdom.

 Activision said in a statement on Friday its biggest holiday title had sold 6.5 million units, which breaks last year's record of 5.6 million units, or $360 million in sales.